Quickly exit this site by pressing the Escape key Leave this site

 If you've already given your licence to us we'll need evidence of this together with another type of verifiable photo ID (one from the list above).

-If you've been disqualified in another EU member state or EEA country that disqualification applies in the UK too.
+If you've been disqualified in an EU member state or EEA country that disqualification applies in the UK too.

 You'll need to produce a valid certificate of motor insurance that permits the release of a vehicle impounded by a government authority before your vehicle will be released, even if you don’t intend to drive it on a public road.